hypre-space/hypredrive/docs/usrman-src/installation.rst

 .. note::

-   Windows CI currently validates the MinGW-w64/MS-MPI configuration.
+   Windows CI validates this MinGW-w64/MS-MPI configuration on a native Windows runner.
 MSVC is not a tested toolchain.

 .. _CMakeInstall: